 The year I started my graduate studies at the Royal Northern College of Music in Manchester, England, I participated in a unique project, its creator, Selma Göker (Wilson) called Musical Citations.
 Selma was studying architecture at the University of Sheffield.
 I was a student in Manchester, however, I was living in Sheffield and sharing a house with students of the architectural department at the university.
 I always had an interest in architecture along with history and archaeology and was willing to join in the projects of the students of the architectural department, which included house-rubbing, the same idea as brass-rubbing only with actual houses in the village of Castleton in Peak District, the Winter Architectural School in Edinburgh, Scotland in January 1991, many late night and overnight workings at the department where all the students had their individual desks in a very large studio.
 I was the late night violinist providing music to support the late night workers.

 The Department of Architecture was located on the top four floors of the Arts Tower, a prominent 19-floor-building near the Firth Hall in Sheffield.
 The most interesting feature of the Arts Tower was probably the Paternoster, a 38-car chain lift.
-One of the very few remaining such elevators in Europe and certainly the highest, the Paternoster was a chain a constantly moving cubicles.
+One of the very few remaining such elevators in Europe and certainly the highest, the Paternoster was a chain of constantly moving cubicles.
 Only two people were allowed to board a single cubicle as it moved from floor to floor without stopping.
 It was the fastest way to reach nearby floors.
 One had to vacate the cars as they rotated to turn around at the top and the bottom floors of the building.

 Between the 16th and the 17th floors of the Arts Tower there was an opening surrounded by a railing at the top like a balcony and here the two floors were connected by a spiral staircase.
 It was called the Well.
 The well was the site of interesting, experimental projects of the department and Musical Citations also took place here.